isiak44/RasheedPBL/Project7/README.md

 ![apache-default-conf](images/apache-default-conf.png)

-Then we restart apache to load the new configiration using the command below
+Then we restart Apache to load the new configuration using the command below

 `sudo systemctl restart apache2
 `

 ![restart-apache-2](images/rerstart-apache-2.png)

-Now we will create a new index.html file which will contain codes to display our instance public IP, we will then override apache webserver's default html file.
+Now we will create a new index.html file which will contain codes to display our instance public IP, we will then override Apache webserver's default HTML file.

 `sudo vi index.html
 `

-This command open up a new index file, then we paste the below block code iside the index.html.
+This command opens up a new index file, then we paste the below block code inside the index.html.

 ```
  <!DOCTYPE html>